 A short walk along the boardwalk will bring you to the cascades.
 The hardest part of this walk is taking the stairs back up to the road.
 Or you could simply go back the way you came.

 I love this place, but it gets incredibly busy on the weekends.
 It is worth the wait though, and it is one of my favourite cafes in Katoomba.

 Lost Bear Gallery

-Not only does the Lost Bear Gallery represent many great Australian artists such as David Beschi, Herman Pekel, and Warwick Fuller, it is a lovely place to visit.
+The Lost Bear Gallery represents Australian artists such as David Beschi, Herman Pekel, and Warwick Fuller just to name a few.

 For more information and upcoming exhibitions visit www.lostbeargallery.com.au